 SEN students are supported to experience industry pathway learning through Workplace Learning including Options Employment’s Ready for Work, Ready for Life program, a variety of weekly work placement options and Certificate Courses.

 Functional Literacy and Numeracy learning is undertaken within all Ed Support groups, led by our qualified specialist teachers.

-Individualised goals are aligned with each child’s learning priorities, incorporating practical activities to promote the skills required to achieve independence and success beyond College.
-Students participate in ASDAN, Direct Instruction and Preliminary Courses approved by the School Curriculum and Standards Authority (SCSA).
+Individualised goals are aligned with each child’s learning priorities.
+Students participate in ASDAN, Direct instruction and Preliminary Courses approved by SCSA.

 The program aims at increasing student confidence when using public transport, practicing road safety skills, demonstrating protective behaviours and using and managing money competently.
 The Community Connection program includes:

 HEALTH & WELL-BEING

 Health and well-being is integral for student learning.
 In addition to sport sessions, students participate in activities to develop health approaches to maintain safe and productive lives.
 Topics include: